SNOUK DESIGN NOTES BLOG

 -

-PvP monthly content design updates (Eg; Rewards).
+Designed and delivered monthly PvP content updates (Eg; Rewards).

 -

-Reward balancing to encourage engagement and monetization.
+Balanced rewards to drive player engagement and monetization.

 -